HrlecMatej/RCAndVRSupportForDrones/remote_controller_support/README.md

 - cd mavlink_repo/message_definitions/v1.0- dji_icg.xml is located inside the camera_drones repository “camera-drones/dji_icg.xml”
 - Create a dji_icg.xml, look to other dialects for guidance

-Currently a bug in mavgen_java.py- crc.update_checksum(len); is wrong- Change to crc.update_checksum(payloadSize);
+Currently a bug in mavgen_java.py
+- crc.update_checksum(len); is wrong
+- Change to crc.update_checksum(payloadSize);

-Get my repository for code in ROS from ros_app
+My code for ROS communication can be found in ros_app
-- git clone into second_workspace/src
+- git clone it into a second_workspace/src
 - catkin_make
 - source devel/setup.bash after Onboard-SDK-ROS repository